btfuse/fuse-docs/readme.md

 ## Building the documentation

-THis section assumes you're already in a python virtual env.
+This section assumes you're already in a python virtual env.

 Building can be done by running: